jayala-29/DiceCTF/knock-knock.md

 Goal should be leaking ```this.secret```.
 In the source code above, we see ```this.secret = secret-${crypto.randomUUID}```

-Maybe I can reveal this.secret by posting it to my server.
-I set up a request catcher as:https://myreq.requestcatcher.com/ - no luck :(
+Maybe we can reveal ```this.secret``` by posting it to a server by setting up a request catcher as:https://myreq.requestcatcher.com/ - no luck :(

 At this point, the CTF ended and we were unable to find the flag in time.